U.S. President, Vice President, Candidate Tax Returns

-Presidents of the United States make their tax returns a matter of public record.
+Traditionally, presidents of the United States make their tax returns a matter of financial disclosure and public record.
 However, the practice of releasing returns as president or when running for office didn't become commonplace until the late 1960's.
-In the run-up to the 1968 presidential election, George Romney (the governor of Michigan at the time) released 12 years of his returns from 1955-1966 after being pressed by reporters.
-This set the precedent for presidential candidates to release their tax returns.
-Every president from Richard Nixon onward has made their tax returns public.
-The only exception was Gerald Ford, who kept his tax returns private.
+In the run-up to the 1968 presidential election, Republican candidate George Romney (the governor of Michigan at the time) released 12 years of his returns covering the period from 1955-1966.
+This set the precedent for future presidential candidates to release their tax returns.
+Almost every president since Richard Nixon has made their tax returns public; the only exceptions are Donald Trump and Gerald Ford.

 Nixon signed the Tax Reform Act of 1969, which essentially eliminated taxes for those living in poverty and raised taxes on certain wealthy taxpayers by closing loopholes.
 However, he reduced the highest tax rates for the richest Americans from 70% to 50% during his presidency.

-The vice president favors cutting taxes for all individuals.
-As governor of Indiana, he signed legislation to cut the income tax rate by 5 percent (from 3.4 to 3.23 percent).
-As a representative, he advocated for replacing the current income tax code with what is known as a "FairTax" -- essentially a single consumption tax on all retail sales.
+, he signed legislation to cut the income tax rate by 5% (from 3.4 to 3.23%).
+As a Member of the House of Representatives, he advocated for replacing the then current income tax code with what is known as a "FairTax" -- essentially a single consumption tax on all retail sales.

-The 2000 and 2008 presidential candidate supports lowering taxes and simplifying the tax code.
+The 2008 Republican presidential candidate supported lowering taxes and simplifying the tax code.

 The 2012 Republican vice presidential candidate is best known for his budget plan that attempts to broaden the tax base and reduce tax rates across the board.
 His proposed plan was coupled with spending cuts aimed at reducing the national budget deficit.